Search

 -

 Students will be billed for health care for each semester in which they are enrolled.
+Contact Student Affairs for any health insurance or housing questions.
 Summer terms are not billed separately and are included in the spring semester.

 Engagement Opportunities